 - Single Scale Average Score Is / Is Not / Is Less Than / Is Greater than [X]

 - Note: If the administrator uses multiple conditions, it is an "And" relationship.
 Therefore, it does not pick either or condition, the condition must be true for both items.

-For the example we're following, we are going to specify that only ideas with the 'Product' category will be the idea(s) that activate the Rule to trigger.
+For the example we're following, we are going to specify that only ideas with the 'Business Development' Category will be the idea(s) that activate the Rule to trigger.

 Lastly, the Manager must select the Action to take place - from any of the following:

 - Change Status: Change status of the idea